MathisBullinger/froebel/README.md

-# SnatchBlock - a strictly typed TypeScript utility library.
+# Facula - a strictly typed TypeScript utility library.

 This is my (WIP) personal collection of TypeScript helper functions and utilities that I use across different projects.